ArronBeale/ArronBeale/README.md

 Hello,
 my name is Arron.

-I work for a large multinational called Air Liquide which specializes in gases.
+I am a Full Stack Developer with a Diploma in Full Stack Software Development from Code Institute.
-I am a Full Stack Developer currently finishing my Diploma in Full Stack Software Development with Code Institute.
+Currently I work for a large multinational called Air Liquide which specializes in gases.

 Visit my LinkedIn and connect with me:
 <a href="https://www.linkedin.com/in/arronbeale/">